 HpTFs (Sennheiser HD650) for every subject are also included in .mat format at each of the sample rates listed above.

 The 3D models of ears, head and torso are available in .stl format, with and without watertight post-processing.
+A further "cleaned" version of the models is also available, with and without plugging, as well as with or without grading.
 Image data is available upon request (one image every 5° of horizontal rotation across the whole head) as .tif (depth), along with .txt (gravity) files.
 RGB image data is also available upon request (contact o.turvey22@imperial.ac.uk).

 Anthropometric pinna parameters were collected for 93 subjects, following the measurement specifications of the HUTUBS dataset [1].
 The parameters are in the file SONICOM_anthropometries.csv, where each row corresponds to a single ear for a given subject.
 The column "Ear" indicates whether the entry refers to the left or right ear.
 The IDs in the column "SONICOM ID" correspond to the subject IDs used in the dataset and appear twice across rows to account for both ears of each subject.
 Distance parameters (d1 to d10) are provided in centimeters, and angle parameters (θ1 and θ2) in degrees.